-Faculty members on twelve-month appointments are entitled to twenty-two (22) days of vacation with pay per year, based on an accrual rate of 14.67 hours per month.
+Faculty members on twelve-month calendar year appointments are entitled to twenty-two (22) days of vacation with pay per year, based on an accrual rate of 6.77 hours per biweekly pay period.
+Faculty members with calendar year appointments of less than 12 months earn prorated vacation leave benefits.
 The maximum number of vacation leave days that may be carried forward into the next employment year is the number of days earned in one year.
-Accrued vacation days in excess of maximum accrual at the beginning of an employment year are converted to sick leave.
-There is no payment for accumulated vacation time, except in the case of a terminating faculty member who is serving in a twelve-month appointment at the time of termination.
+Accrued vacation days in excess of maximum accrual at the beginning of an employment year are converted to sick leave on October 1.
+There is no payment for accumulated vacation time, except in the case of a terminating faculty member who is serving in a 12-month appointment at the time of termination.
 Upon such termination, a twelve-month appointee will be paid for unused accumulated vacation, not to exceed the number of days earned in one year.

-In the case of a change from a twelve-month appointment to an academic year appointment, any unused vacation leave will be transferred to the sick leave balance to be retained and reinstated upon the eventual return to a twelve-month appointment, or retained for retirement credit with the State Teachers' Retirement System.
+In the case of a change from a 12-month appointment to an academic year appointment, any unused vacation leave will be transferred to the sick leave balance to be retained and reinstated upon the eventual return to a 12-month appointment, or retained for retirement credit with the State Teachers' Retirement System.
 Faculty members on an academic year appointment do not accrue vacation or sick leave.